 One of the benefits of Wanblee is that there is very little traffic.
 The average commute to work is 8.77 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-As is often the case in a small town, Wanblee doesn't have a public transportation system that people use for their commute.
+Wanblee is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Wanblee with college degrees is slightly lower than the national average of 21.84% for all communities.
 13.47% of adults in Wanblee have a bachelor's degree or advanced degree.